Merzasphor/MWSE/docs/source/lua/type/tes3matrix33.rst

 ----------------------------------------------------------------------------------------------------

 `x`_ (`tes3vector3`_)
-    A copy of the first row of the matrix.
+    The first row of the matrix.

 `y`_ (`tes3vector3`_)
-    A copy of the second row of the matrix.
+    The second row of the matrix.

 `z`_ (`tes3vector3`_)
-    A copy of the third row of the matrix.
+    The third row of the matrix.

 .. toctree::
     :hidden: